cwru-greener-pastures/usgs_map_retrieval/README.md

 - Aspect of slope of enviroment
 - Location of roads
 - Location of wetlands
-- ~~Building footprints~~  Not currently implemented
+- Building footprints

-The location of the map can be specified in WGS84 longitude/latitdude which is Coordinate Reference System (CRS) used by GPS devices and Google Maps.
-(It is possibel to right click on a Google Map to inspect longitude and latitude.)
+The location of the map is specified in WGS84 longitude/latitdude which is Coordinate Reference System (CRS) used by GPS devices.
+(It is possible to right click on [Google Map](http://maps.google.com) to inspect *latitude* and *longitude*.  *Make careful note of the order*.)

 ### Usage